 Secured financing agreements are collateralized financing transactions utilized by the Company to acquire investment securities.
 For short term secured financing agreements and longer term floating rate secured financing agreements, the Company estimates fair value using the contractual obligation plus accrued interest payable.
-The fair value of longer term fixed rate secured financing agreements is determined using present value of discounted cash flows based on the imputed market rates.
 The Company has classified the characteristics used to determine the fair value of Secured Financing Agreements as Level 2 inputs in the fair value hierarchy.